iluvcapra/ptulsconv/README.md

 These fields can be defined in the clip name in three ways:
 * `$NAME=VALUE` creates a field named `NAME` with a one-word value `VALUE`.
-* `{NAME=VALUE}` creates a field named `NAME` with the value `VALUE`. `VALUE` in this case may contain spaces or any chartacter up to the closing bracket.
+* `{NAME=VALUE}` creates a field named `NAME` with the value `VALUE`. `VALUE` in this case may contain spaces or any character up to the closing bracket.
 * `[NAME]` creates a field named `NAME` with a value `NAME`.
-This can be used to create a boolean-valued field; in the CSV output, clips with the field will have it, and clips without will have the column with an empty value.
+This can be used to create a boolean-valued field; in the output, clips with the field will have it, and clips without will have the column with an empty value.

 For example, if two clips are named: